GaryZhous/SnakeRobot/README.md

 ![Design Fair](https://github.com/GaryZhous/SnakeRobot/blob/main/design_fair_poster.png)

-The poster provides a high-level overview of the project — motivation, system architecture, hardware components, control strategy, and results — as presented at the design fair on March 26, 2026.
+The poster provides a high-level overview of the project — motivation, system architecture, hardware components, control strategy, and results — as presented at the UofT Electrical and Computer Engineering Undergraduate Capstone Design Fair on March 26, 2026.

 ---